Skip to main content Skip to secondary navigation

 As a J-1 visa holder, you may be subject to the Two-Year Home-Country Physical Presence Requirement [212(e)].

-212(e), when it is applied, is noted on your DS-2019 signed by the US consular authorities at the time your entry visa is issued.
+212(e), when it is applied, should be noted on your DS-2019 signed by the U.S. consular authorities at the time your entry visa is issued.
 It is also indicated on your entry visa itself.
-(Canadian citizens are exempt from the entry visa, and your DS-2019 isn't marked to indicate liability under 212(e).)

 Restrictions